Msimm007/Three_phase_flow/README.md

 # Three Phase Flow Code

-This code has been designed to solve the three-phase flow problem in porous media using DG.
-To run the code, the newest version of deal. ii must be installed with the proper dependencies.
+A codebase using deal.ii that solves the three-phase flow problem in porous media.

+# Installing Deal.ii
  If you are using the Sabine UH cluster, then you shouldn't need to download dealii and you can skip to the section on running the code.

-# Installing Deal.ii on UH Math Department Computer
+See https://www.uh.edu/research/rcdc/support-and-services/user-guide/getting-started-clusters.php for more details on using the Sabine cluster.

-Installing deal.ii can be kind of a pain, especially if you are not familiar with using the command line.
+Installing deal.ii can be kind of a pain, especially if you are not familiar with using the command line or the Linux OS.
 Make sure you're comfortable with navigating the command line first before installing.
 There are a lot of helpful videos that can be found here https://www.math.colostate.edu/~bangerth/videos.html that serve to better understand installation of large software libraries and FEM theory.

 NOTE: It should be noted here that you will not be able to use any IDE's or any microsoft text editors.
 I have tried using CLION and it works for the most part, but you're best bet is to either work from the terminal using a text editor like vim or nano, or KWrite which is installed already on the department computer.
-# Loging Into Your Department Computer
+## Remote Acess
 Remote access is available to you if you don't want to use your provided department computer.
 If You have a Windows computer I recommend VSCode to ssh into the department computer.
 You can use things like PuTTY or XCode, but VSCode is the best modern solution.
 See https://code.visualstudio.com/docs/remote/ssh for more details.
 If you have a mac, you can just use the terminal and run
 ```
 ssh your_username@ssh.math.uh.edu